jackfoxy/urQL/docs/ref-ch02-types.md

 # Types
-All data presentations (nouns) of the Obelisk system available for user interaction -- whether reading, manipulation, or creation -- are strongly typed.
+All data representations (nouns) of the Obelisk system are strongly typed.

 The fundamental data element is an atom typed by an aura.
-All data cells (the intersection of a table row and table column) are a typed atom.
+All data cells (the intersection of a `<table-set>` row and column) are a typed atom.

 Obelisk supports the following auras:

 |aura|type|representation|
 |----|----|--------------|